vkuznets23/vkuznets23/README.md

 🌟 *Aspiring Frontend Developer with UX/UI design experience, passionate about programming and learning.*

 ### 🎓 Studying at [Hive](https://www.hive.fi/en/):
 - At Hive, I’m learning C and C++ programming, focusing on foundational topics like variables, control flows, and object-oriented programming.
-I’m also studying Data Structures & Algorithms, Concurrent Programming (using threads and processes), and currently working on a Graphics Programming project to develop a 3D game with ray tracing techniques \n
+I’m also studying Data Structures & Algorithms, Concurrent Programming (using threads and processes), and currently working on a Graphics Programming project to develop a 3D game with ray tracing techniques

 ![Languages](https://skillicons.dev/icons?i=c,cpp)

 ### 📚 Taking the **Full Stack Developer** course by [Open University of Helsinki](https://fullstackopen.com/):